Back to Blog

 Further, market-based fuel reimbursement programs remove fuel assumptions from RFP negotiations.
 This reduces the ambiguity between shippers and carriers, and it delivers a transparent calculation for equitable fuel reimbursement.
 It also shifts RFP negotiations from discussing uncertain energy cost projections to setting targets for network and service optimization.
 With a transparent foundation and accurate energy metrics, you can ensure more efficient budgeting, more effective revenue forecasting, and trusted, service-based carrier partnerships.

 It’s easy to feel like fuel is an unmanageable part of your transportation expenses, but there are mechanisms to ensure you pay fair and accurate fuel prices.
 As you move into the budgeting cycle, it’s critical to examine your current fuel reimbursement strategy and determine if it’s meeting the needs of an evolving energy marketplace.
-With an eye toward 2023, your fuel mechanisms must be capable of adapting to energy volatilities and reflect actual costs.
+With an eye toward next year, your fuel mechanisms must be capable of adapting to energy volatilities and reflect actual costs.
 As you examine and reconfigure your fuel reimbursement strategy, here are five tips to keep in mind.

 1. Ask the right questions.
 A thorough examination of your fuel mechanisms starts with curiosity.
 Do your fuel charge schedules apply to today’s energy market realities?
 Is there a better way to calculate fair fuel reimbursements?
 Are your fuel costs fair in relation to where your freight is hauled?
 Answering these questions will lay the groundwork for a fuel strategy that’s representative of the market.